eudoxia0/eudoxia0.github.io/article/_posts/2023-07-24-you-need-more-constraints.md

 # Checklist: Scalar Constraints {#scalar}

+This section lists useful scalar constraints: these are constraints applying to a single column in a database row.

 ## Non-Null {#null}

-- almost everything should be non-null
-- if you have a null field that's iniitally null, you might consider having a different table instead
+This goes without saying.
+Most things should be non-null.

-- one reason to avoid null is that null is two things
+The best reason to avoid null values is that in SQL, null is two things:

-    - a way to make fields optional
+1. The `None` case of an `Option` type.
-    - a three-valued logic that propagates across the language
+1. A three valued logic that propagates across the entire language.

-    - sql becomes harder to predict where nulls are involved
+SQL becomes harder to reason about where nulls are involved.

+If you have columns that are initially null, but become non-null after some transformation, you should consider having another table for those values and a foreign key.
+Then the nulls move from the column to the join, where they are more expected.
+Alternatively, you should enforce constraints, see below.

 ## Non-Empty Strings {#string}